 The state has decided to adopt the NRCS methodology for collecting and monitoring wetland restoration projects.
 This methodology is approved by the CBP workgroup as well as NRCS and the state agencies reporting wetland restorations.
-All wetland restorations will be monitored in accordance with the following schedules, using the standard Wetland reserve program (WRP) monitoring worksheet.
+The permitting authority provides post construction approval upon project completion.
+All wetland restorations will be monitored in accordance with the following schedules, using the standard Wetland Reserve Program (WRP) monitoring worksheet.
 While the restoration is being implemented, all enrollments will be monitored through onsite visits to ensure the proper implementation of conservation practices, components, measures, or activities.
 These visits will be conducted as often as needed, but at least annually.

-Once restoration has been implemented, all projects will be monitored at least once every five years through an onsite visit.
-The site may be monitored through offsite or remote sensing methods the other 4 years.
-Certain circumstances may also warrant more frequent onsite visits than the minimum 1 in 3 year requirement.
+Once the restoration project has been implemented, all projects will be monitored at least once every five years through an onsite visit.
+The site will be monitored through offsite aerial imagery or remote sensing methods the other 4 years.
+Certain circumstances may also warrant more frequent onsite visits than the minimum 1 in 5 year requirement.
 Onsite visits must occur as described below in circumstances that include but are not limited to:

-• Projects that have active compatible use authroizations will have annual onsite visits for the first 2 years of the CUA to ensure compliance with and effectiveness of the CUA activity.
+• Projects that have active compatible use authorizations (CUA) will have annual onsite visits for the first 2 years of the CUA to ensure compliance with and effectiveness of the CUA activity.